KhangN2234/Meal-Plan-Project/README.md

 - Welcome Page
 	-  Users can get a full overview of the app and its features from a comfortable welcome page.
 	-  Story: Welcome Page
-- Comment System
+- Account Creation System
-	-  You can comment on your favorite recipes and come back later and check your notes!
+	-  You can make an account that is able to store your username and password.
-	-  Story: Comment System
+	-  Story: Account Creation
 - Recipe Search Page
 	-  Can't seem to find that recipe you saw earlier?
 Just search for it and you'll be there in no time!
 	-  Story: Recipe Search Page